 As your body ages, your teeth can also become more brittle, leaving them more likely to crack and chip.
 Either of these issues can also leave you more vulnerable to problems such as gum disease and tooth decay.
 Similarly, individuals with type 2 diabetes are more likely to have serious dental issues, such as gum disease or chronic bacterial infections.

 Please don’t hesitate to give Cedar Pointe Family Dentistry a call at (505) 327.0044 if you have more questions about the effects age has on your teeth.
-Dr. Ryan H. Wilson and our team will be glad to inspect your pearly whites and help you decide on how you may be able to keep your pearly whites strong.
+Dr. Denver Palmer and our team will be glad to inspect your pearly whites and help you decide on how you may be able to keep your pearly whites strong.
 We’re excited to meet with you.